 secret: we'll add your secret to a "x-swan-secret" header

-We add flags to specify that Swan is making the request
+We add flags to specify that Swan is making the POST request :

 The payload is as follows.
 All fields are optional as they are subject to changes:

-timeout: epoch millis at which we'll fallback on default response
+timeoutAt: epoch millis at which we'll fallback to default response

 dateTime: epoch millis at which the payment occurred

 expirationDateTime: epoch millis at which the authorization will be released if it is not consumed by any debit, or partially consumed by some debit

 readMode: Chip, ContactlessChip, ContactlessStripe, Manual, ManualChip, ManualStripe, Other, PreSavedData, Stripe